 I'm part of Amazon Associate and some other affiliate programs, If you buy through links on this site, I may earn a small commission at no extra cost to you.
 Learn More

 Usually, I detail my car at my parents’ house, which is 30 miles away.
-However, when I’m in a rush, I wash my car at a self-service car wash.
+However, when I’m in a rush, I wash my car at a manual car wash.

-As I already said, self-service car washes suck, they’re not good, and I avoid washing my car there.
-However, there’s a way to do it properly.
+As I already said, self-service car washes suck, they’re not the best option for washing vehicles, and I avoid washing my car there.
+However, there’s a way to use self car wash in a way that will make your car perfectly clean.
 Follow the tips in this article, and you’ll get the best possible results.

 What Options Are Available At a Self-Service Car Wash